named-data/NDN-CCL-API/name-component.rst

 Name.Component.fromNumberWithMarker Method
 ------------------------------------------

-Create a component whose value is the marker appended with the network-ordered encoding of the number.
+Create a component whose value is the marker appended with the nonNegativeInteger encoding of the number.
 This is a static method.
+A nonNegativeInteger is always encoded as 1, 2, 4 or 8 bytes.

 :[C++]: